 One of the problems we have today, however, is that many Christians ignore when a person has been excommunicated.
 They will continue to “friend” the excommunicated person on social media (like Facebook and Twitter).
 This practically overturns the excommunication and causes toxic people to influence others with their sin and abuse, something that grieves the Holy Spirit.

-Bart Breen has written a stunningly powerful article on the topic of excommunication, reclaiming its importance today.
+Barton Breen has written a stunningly powerful article on the topic of excommunication, reclaiming its importance today.
 Here it is:

 The Lost Practice of Church Discipline: What All Christians Need to Know

-by Bart Breen
+by Barton Breen